sefinek24/Genshin-Impact-ReShade/README.md

 Please familiarize yourself with the system requirements as well.

 Furthermore, for more information and details regarding the Genshin Stella Mod project, you can check out our GitHub wiki.
-It contains a comprehensive guide on how to install and use the ReShade preset, frequently asked questions, and troubleshooting tips.
+It includes a comprehensive guide on how to install and use ReShade, as well as frequently asked questions and troubleshooting tips.

 If you need further assistance, feel free to join our [Discord server](https://discord.gg/SVcbaRc7gH).
 Additionally, if you wish to contribute to the project, please create a new [Pull request](https://github.com/sefinek24/Genshin-Impact-ReShade/pulls).